BOEM AND NOAA team recognized for leadership in managing GIS mapping for ocean uses. MarineCadastre.gov team to receive

-The Multipurpose Marine Cadastre is an integrated marine information system that provides legal, physical, ecological, and cultural information in a common geographic information system (GIS) framework.
-All organizations considering an offshore activity can benefit from this comprehensive, visual approach to data analysis.
-This tool was created to comply with Section 388 of the Energy Policy Act of 2005, but is also providing the geospatial framework needed for the broader coastal and marine spatial planning initiative called for in the President’s ocean agenda.
+BOEM and NOAA, in cooperation with Federal and state partners, originally developed a GIS-based marine information data viewer for U.S. waters.
+Since the beginning of this initiative, this project has grown exponentially.
+The data viewer was created to comply with Section 388 of the Energy Policy Act of 2005, but is also providing the geospatial framework needed for the broader coastal and marine spatial planning initiative called for in the President’s ocean agenda.

-The system is constantly evolving and growing to include relevant issue-driven data, and in the future, the project team will focus on strengthening the biodiversity and human use data, as well as building decision support tools to support coastal and marine spatial planning.
+strengthening the biodiversity and human use data, as well as building decision support tools to support marine spatial planning.

 MarineCadastre.gov takes advantage of the data distribution advances provided by web mapping services, a technology that allows data to reside on servers maintained by the authoritative data sources, and yet these same data can be accessed on demand through the MarineCadastre.gov National Viewer.
 In addition, through the use of ArcGIS.com, users are enabled to view MarineCadastre.gov data along side state and local level data, which can be crucial to offshore planning.
 Examples of various data mash-ups (such as in the image below) are available in the MarineCadastre.gov Map Gallery.